 The U.K. Food Standards Agency published information awhile back on studies showing that bacteria on raw chicken can spray as far as 3 feet in every direction when it is washed under the kitchen faucet.
 Were you aware that by washing your meat in your kitchen sink prior to cooking the meat you were actually spraying bacteria such as Staphylococcus aureus and E.Coli all over your kitchen?
 What else do you not know about proper food handling?

 There are food sanitary quizzes that are available online to test your food handling knowledge.
-However, to simplify the proper food handling techniques you first need to understand the three ways in which bacteria ends up on our food that makes people sick.
+However, to simplify the proper food handling techniques you first need to understand the three causes of food contamination and how it can make people sick.

 The three ways food becomes unsafe are through: